LilaRest/bulb/bulb_docs/advanced-bulb-concepts.md

 ---

 # Introduction
-**bulb** provides functions wich are easy to use, but it can also let the user works with the advanced Neo4j concepts handled under the hood.
+**bulb** provides functions wich are easy to use, but it can also let the user works with the advanced Neo4j's concepts handled under the hood.
-These concepts are used in a Neo4j cluster organisation but are also useful for the performance of your database interactions.
+These concepts are used in a Neo4j's cluster organisation but are also useful for the performance of your database's interactions.
 <br/>
 <br/>
 <br/>